Car insurance calculator

 How does the insurance calculator work?

-Our insurance calculator helps you get an idea of your car insurance prices based on your age, gender and location.
-Our calculator uses anonymised data on over 6 million car insurance quotes taken from our quarterly car insurance price index.
+Our insurance calculator helps you get an idea of the average car insurance prices for someone of your age, gender and location.
+We draw from anonymised data on over 6 million car insurance quotes taken from our quarterly car insurance price index.

 For example, men tend to drive more expensive cars with bigger engines that can be more expensive to repair.
 Meaning if they go on to make a claim, that claim will likely be for a higher amount.